2022 Update – What Should You Do If You Didn’t Promote?

 So who actually promotes to O5 and O6?
 In general, the officer who promotes has:

 - Achieved board certification.

-- Spent time in both a military treatment facility and in the operational setting.
+- Spent time in both a military treatment facility and in the operational or headquarters setting.

 - A demonstrated history of excellence as an officer.
 In other words, whenever they are in a competitive group, they successfully break out and get an EP fitrep.
 Being average is just not good enough anymore.